-You have to stitch the applique in place and to finish the raw edges.
+You have to stitch the applique in place and finish the raw edges.
 There are many stitching techniques available.
-Most common way to do it is just to zigzag stitch by your sewing machine.
+The most common way to do it is just to zigzag stitch by your sewing machine.
 Stitch so one edge of the zigzag falls in the applique fabric and the other edge, just past the raw edges of the applique in the base fabric.

-3 B. The other way of making an applique with fusible web.
+3 B. The other way of making an applique is with fusible web.